 Table of Contents

-The way people interact with businesses has changed -- again.
-The internet’s rise three decades ago did more to change the landscape of business than anyone could have imagined in the 1990s.
-And now it’s happening again.
+The way people interact with businesses is changing negatively.
+The internet's rise three decades ago changed the business landscape more than anyone could have imagined in the 1990s.
+And now it looks like the internet itself is changing.

-Rapid spread of misinformation, concerns over how online businesses collect and use personal data, and a deluge of branded content all contribute to a fundamental shift -- we just don’t trust businesses anymore.
+The rapid spread of misinformation, concerns over how online businesses collect and use personal data, and a deluge of branded content all contribute to a fundamental shift — we just don't trust businesses anymore.

 Consumers are also becoming more impatient, more demanding, and more independent.

-The hard truth is that your customers need you a lot less than they used to.
+Your customers need you less than they used to.
 They learn from friends, not salespeople.
 They trust other customers, not marketers.
-They’d rather help themselves than call you.

-The erosion of consumer trust is a difficult issue for companies to grapple with on its own.
-But as if that wasn’t enough, the internet, which has always fundamentally transformed the traditional go-to-market strategy, is moving the goalposts again.
+The erosion of consumer trust is a complicated issue for companies to grapple with.
+But as if that wasn't enough, the internet, which has always transformed the traditional go-to-market strategy, is moving the goalposts again.

 Let's break this down into two functions: Marketing and sales.